JHPark25/DiscriminologyDocs/docs/source/frontend.rst

 The `Homepage page <https://github.com/hcs-t4sg/hcs-t4sg-discriminology_project/blob/cb9c16a1dd16ed75bd18a8b0172156ea3e80c9c0/frontend/src/pages/homepage.js#L12>`_ is the landing page after the user logs in.
 It gives the user the option to add a new report, view top level insights, or add a new school.
-The user can select a school and press "Search" to view top level insights for that school.

-The top level insights URL takes the school ID as one of its parameters.
-Thus, the hompeage redirects the user to the top level insights page with the given school ID, when a school is entered.

 The user can also logout.
 This will clear all data stored in ``localStorage`` and redirect the user back to the welcome page.

+To view top level insights for a school, the user can select a school in the dropdown menu and press "Search".
+The top level insights URL takes the school ID as one of its parameters.
+Thus, the hompeage will redirect the user to the top level insights page with the given school ID, when the form is submitted.

 *************
 Login